niivue/niivue/README.md

 [click here to go to the docs web page](https://niivue.github.io/niivue/devdocs/)

+### Supported Nodejs versions for building/developing with NiiVue

+NiiVue is built and tested using [Nodejs](https://nodejs.dev/en/) `14`, `16`, and `18` and their accompanying npm versions.
+We recommend using the latest LTS version of Nodejs when building and developing with NiiVue.

 ### Install NiiVue using npm

 Installs without the bloat of the development dependencies or testing frameworks